core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 ## EDHOC Message Processing {#oscore-edhoc-message-processing}

-This section specifies additional EDHOC message processing in addition to what is specified in Section 5 of {{I-D.ietf-lake-edhoc}}.
+This section specifies additional EDHOC message processing in addition to what is specified in {{Section 5 of I-D.ietf-lake-edhoc}}.

 ### Initiator Processing of Message 1